- Wildcat Point Generation Facility

 Wildcat Point is a natural gas 2x1 combined-cycle power plant with a Mitsubishi M501 GAC gas turbine with dry low nitrogen oxide (NOx) combustors.
-The plant will be adjacent to the Old Dominion Electric Cooperative (ODEC) Rock Springs plant.
-Burns & McDonnell was retained to provide siting assistance, development assistance, permitting assistance and preliminary engineering services for the 1,000-MW combined-cycle generating facility.
+The plant is adjacent to the Old Dominion Electric Cooperative (ODEC) Rock Springs plant.
+Our team provided siting assistance, development assistance, permitting assistance and preliminary engineering services for the 1,000-MW combined-cycle generating facility.

 - Site infrastructure evaluation and engineering support